 Some local telephone companies offer an optional bundle of local exchange and local toll service for a single monthly fee.

-Expanded local exchange service extends a local exchange calling area and eliminates local toll costs; however, you may see expanded local exchange service as a surcharge on your telephone bill.
+- Expanded Local Exchange Service extends a local exchange calling area and eliminates local toll costs.
+However, you may see expanded local exchange service as a surcharge on your telephone bill.

-Because local exchange service, local toll service, and expanded local exchange service usually involve calls within a state, they are usually regulated by your state public service commission.
-If you have a problem regarding these services, you can find contact information for your state public service commission.
-You may also contact your state consumer protection agency, Better Business Bureau, or state Attorney General’s office to learn about the protections and remedies available to you as a consumer of intrastate telephone service.
-You can find contact information for these organizations in the blue pages or government section of your local telephone directory.
+The aforementioned services usually cover calls within a state, and are usually regulated by your state public service commission.
+If you have a problem regarding these services, you can find contact information for your state’s commission at www.naruc.org/about-naruc/regulatory-commissions/.
+You may also contact your state consumer protection agency, Better Business Bureau, or state attorney general’s office to learn about protections and remedies available to you as a consumer.
+You can also find contact information for these organizations in the blue pages or government section of your local telephone directory.

 - Subscribers may choose separate authorized telephone companies for each of these services or one authorized telephone company for both of them.
 Subscribers can place local toll and long distance toll calls using their authorized telephone company or companies by dialing 1 (or 011 for international calls) plus the appropriate code and telephone number (referred to as dialing parity).

+If you were a subscriber to a separate long-distance carrier (i.e., a different long-distance services provider than your local telephone company) prior to Dec.
+28, 2015, you retained equal access and dialing parity for your existing long-distance service.
+However, as of Dec.
+28, 2015, local telephone companies were no longer required to provide equal access and dialing parity for long-distance services to new customers.
+Wireline telephone companies still must provide equal access and dialing parity for local toll calls.
 Wireless telephone companies are not required to provide equal access, and generally choose an authorized telephone company for their subscribers.
 If wireless companies allow use of “dial-around” 1010XXX access codes, they can choose to charge their customers a fee for doing so.